dmhendrickx/simpactcyan/sphinxdoc/source/simpact_simulationdetails.rst

    This refers to the value of :math:`e_1` in the expression of the hazard and specifies the influence of the HIV-infected person being HSV2-infected.
  - ``hivtransmission.param.e2`` (0): |br|
    This refers to the value of :math:`e_2` in the expression of the hazard and specifies the influence of the HIV-uninfected person being HSV2-infected.
+ - ``hivtransmission.param.e3`` (0): |br|
+   This refers to the value of :math:`e_3` in the expression of the hazard and specifies the influence of the HIV-infected person being HCV-infected.
  - ``hivtransmission.param.f1`` (0): |br|
    This refers to the value of :math:`f_1` in the expression of the hazard.
  - ``hivtransmission.param.f2`` (0): |br|
    This refers to the value of :math:`f_2` in the expression of the hazard.
  - ``hivtransmission.param.g1`` (0): |br|
    This refers to the value of :math:`g_1` in the expression of the hazard.
-Set this parameter equal to 1 if you want to include the influence of susceptibility to both infections.
+Set this parameter equal to 1 if you want to include the influence of susceptibility to HIV-HSV2 co-infection.
  - ``hivtransmission.param.g2`` (0): |br|
    This refers to the value of :math:`g_2` in the expression of the hazard.
 Set this parameter equal to 1 if you want to include the influence of susceptibility to HIV only.
+ - ``hivtransmission.param.g3`` (0): |br|
+   This refers to the value of :math:`g_3` in the expression of the hazard.
+Set this parameter equal to 1 if you want to include the influence of susceptibility to HIV-HCV co-infection.
  - ``hivtransmission.maxageref.diff`` (1): |br|
    As explained above, the hazard does not use the real time dependency :math:`t`, but refers to a reference time :math:`t_{\rm ry}` that needs to be synchronized periodically